Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   2. Set the trust pem filepath. **Only when testing on Windows.**

-      _Important:_ We recommend using a managed trusted store for production purposes.
+      _Important:_ We recommend using a managed trusted store for production deployments.
 Paho/OpenSSL on Windows is meant for testing purposes only.

       Create a PEM certificate store by concatenating the following files: